Paperspace/gradient-terraform/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/stripe/stripe-cli)

-Gradient Installer is a CLI to setup and manage Gradient private clusters on AWS, NVIDIA DGX-1, and any VM / Baremetal.
+Gradient Installer is a CLI to setup and manage Gradient private clusters on AWS, NVIDIA DGX-1, and any VM / Bare metal.

 Terraform is used under the hood to setup all the infrastructure.
 Terraform modules can also be used directly to integrate Gradient into an existing Terraform setup.

 ### Supported target platforms
 - AWS EKS
 - NVIDIA DGX-1
-- VM / Baremetal
+- VM / Bare metal

 ## Prerequisites
 - A Paperspace account with appropriate billing plan and API key [https://www.paperspace.com]